Semi-Supervised Treatment Effect Estimation with Unlabeled Covariates for Prediction-Powered Causal Inference

 \paragraph{Generalized Riesz regression.} Generalized Riesz regression estimates $\alpha_0$ by minimizing the Bregman divergence between the true Riesz representer $\alpha_0$ and its model $\alpha$.
 That is, the estimation error of $\alpha_0$ is measured using the Bregman divergence.
+The recent unified framework of \citet{Kato2026aunified} emphasizes that the choice of Bregman divergence and link function determines both the geometry of the fitted representer and the associated balancing interpretation.
 For a twice differentiable convex function $f$ with bounded derivative, the population objective for Riesz representer estimation is written as

 The empirical counterpart $\widehat{\text{BD}}_{f}(\alpha)$ replaces expectations with sample averages.
 Here, we used $\tau_0 = \Exp{\Exp{\widetilde{Y}\mid O = 1, \widetilde{D} = 1, X} - \Exp{\widetilde{Y}\mid O = 1, \widetilde{D} = 0, X}}$.
 Minimizing this objective over a hypothesis class $\calA$ yields an estimator of $\alpha_0$, that is,